Fireboyd78/D3Hook/README.md

 Driv3r Hook
 =======

-A simple DLL-injection module for hooking into Driv3r, allowing for further control of the game. ([Sound familiar? ;)](https://github.com/Fireboyd78/MM2Hook))
+A simple DLL-injection module for hooking into Driv3r, allowing for further control of the game. ([Sound familiar?](https://github.com/Fireboyd78/MM2Hook))

 It's been hiding away on my computer for the last 4 years, not doing much of anything, but here it is!